mcitron/TDR/README.md

 If you haven't done so, please fork this repo to your github account.
 If you are reading this online at github, you can do so by clicking `Fork`  around the top right corner of this page.

 The forked repo will be private on your account.
 However, a forked private repo is not counted as a private repo for the billing purpose.
-(I am still not perfectly sure who will be able too see the forked private repo.
+(I am still not perfectly sure who will be able to see the forked private repo.
 Members of the team who has a certain access to the original private repo seem to be able to see the forked private repo.
 Otherwise, they won't be able to merge pull requests from there.)

 #### Add remote